loranger32/yocm/README.md

 You can also start a development server, which reloads all the files when a file is changed.
 It also displays debugging info when an error occurs : `$ rake ds`

+**EDIT: the following section needs an update, buts still gives an overall overview of the current features**

 This is the home page, showing the global results of the last parsing.